Tag Archives: Ebb Tide

 By Ed Staskus

-“Oy, where is it you are coming from?”
-William Murphy asked the pussycat going on tomcat at his feet.
+“Oy, where is that you are coming from?”
+Kieran Foyle asked the kitten going on tomcat at his feet.
 The half-pint was looking up at him.
-He had been in Thomas Spate’s coat pocket when Prince Albert’s hired gunman shot him dead.
-As the ferryman was spitting out his last breath, the cat jumped out of his pocket and scurried to the side.
-He watched Bill Murphy roll push kick Tom Spate into the Stanley River.
+He had been on board the ferry when Prince Albert’s gunman shot Tom Spate dead.
+As the ferryman was spitting out his last breath, the kitten jumped off his perch and scurried to the side.
+He watched Kieran roll, push, and kick the dead Englishman into the Stanley River.
 He floated face down into the New London Bay.
+The Kulloo flying overhead didn’t bother glancing down at the end of Tom Spate.

 That was the end of Queen Victoria’s would-be killer, at least until he sank.
-When he did bottom feeders like eels would chew on whatever was left of his decaying decomposing body.
-The cat had seen plenty of eels in his short time on Prince Edward Island.
+When he did bottom feeders like eels would eat whatever was left of his decomposing body.
+The kitten had seen plenty of eels in his short time on Prince Edward Island.
 He knew what they were up to.
 It was why he never snacked on them.

 The kitten was striped and gray, still small but on the stocky side.
-“The only true animal is a cat, and the only true cat is a gray cat,” Lucy Maud Montgomery said years later while writing about the Green Gables girl.
-She had two of them.
+“The only true animal is a cat, and the only true cat is a gray cat,” Lucy Maud Montgomery said.
+The Green Gables author had two of them.
 “When people ask me why I want to keep two cats I tell them I keep them to do my resting for me.”

 Snapper was a Scottish half-breed from Rear Settlement, on the west side of Settlement Rd. beside a tributary of the Montague River.
-Everything had gone wrong a month before when Ann Beaton, the woman who had given him his name and kept him fed dry and warm in bad weather, was murdered when somebody smashed in the back of her head with a grubbing hoe.
+Everything had gone wrong a month before when Ann Beaton, the woman who had given him his name and kept him fed, dry, and warm, was murdered when somebody smashed the back of her head with a grubbing hoe.

 Ann was 41 years old and a spinster.
-She was lonely but had a one-year-old daughter.
+She was lonely but had a one-year-old daughter to keep her company.
 Nobody knew who had gotten Ann pregnant.
 She had a lot of explaining to do but kept it a secret.
-She called the bun in the oven her snapper.
-When she found the kitten, having wandered away from his litter, she called him Snapper.
+She had called the bun in the oven her snapper.
+When she found the kitten, who had wandered away from his litter, she called him Snapper.
 She lived with her brother Murdoch and his family.
 The night she was killed was the day she went visiting her neighbor who was weaving some cloth for her.
 They had tea and raisin pie after dinner and Ann started for home when it was near to sunset.

-“What do you say, it’s getting awful dark, maybe you should stay overnight,” her neighbor asked.
+“What do you say, it’s getting awful dark, maybe you should stay overnight,” her neighbor suggested.

 Ann said she knew the way back like the back of her hand and besides, she enjoyed walking in the dark.
 Her brother was away and one of his children was watching her girl.
-She wanted to get back so she could watch the young one herself.
-Ann was found dead the next day laying in a ditch at the back of her brother’s farm, day-old blood dry and caked.
+She wanted to get back to her young one.
+Ann was found dead the next day in a ditch at the back of her brother’s farm.
+She was lying in blood day-old dry and caked.

 She was laid out in the barn.
-She was a mess.
 She had been stamped on and violated.
 Her body and dress were marked with the prints of a shod foot.
 Everybody from the community filing past the viewing laid a hand on her.
 There was a Scottish belief that if a murderer touched the body of his victim, blood would gush forth.
 At the end of the viewing everybody was in the clear.
-The killer was still on the loose.
+There had not been any gushers.
+The killer was never found.

 Snapper watched country folk going to Cavendish by horse and buggy to buy tea, salt, and sugar.
 If they had something extra in their pockets, they bought molasses and tobacco.
 They only bought clothes they couldn’t make themselves.
 They didn’t buy food as a rule.
 They grew and processed it themselves, picking and preserving berries, milking cows and churning cream for butter, and curing beef and pork after slaughtering the animals.

 The grubbing hoe that killed Ann Beaton belonged to Archibald Matheson.
 He lived nearby on the Settlement Rd. with his wife and son.
 The three of them were arrested on suspicion of the crime.
-Some local women reported being molested by the farmer, but he and his family were soon released.
-Bad feelings among neighbors weren’t facts.
+Some local women reported being molested by the farmer.
+But bad feelings among neighbors weren’t facts.
+He and his family were soon released.
 He may have had a bad reputation, but so did Ann.
 There were rumors she had been killed by a jealous wife.
-A smutty ballad was written describing her as “light in her way.”
+A smutty ballad was composed describing her as “light in her way.”

 After the funeral she was buried in the Pioneer Graveyard.
 Her brother moved away nobody knew where.
 Nobody knew what happened to her baby, either.
 Nobody wanted to know.
 By the time Snapper was on his way to North Rustico everybody had done their best to forget all about it.

-Tom Spate’s young wife took him in, poured him milk, and fed him scraps of white fish.
-He bulked up and stayed agile staying out of Tom Spate’s way.
-The ferryman had a bad temper and wasn’t above hitting his wife or trying to kick the cat.
+Tom Spate’s young wife took him in, poured him a bowl of milk, and fed him scraps of white fish.
+He bulked up and stayed agile by staying out of Tom Spate’s way.
+The ferryman had a bad temper and wasn’t above hitting his wife or trying to kick the kitten.
 Snapper was fast and none of the ferryman’s kicks ever landed.
-Tom Spate’s wife wasn’t fast and had the bruises to prove it.
+Tom Spate’s wife wasn’t fast enough and had the bruises to prove it.

-Snapper saw a lighthouse in the distance.
+He saw a lighthouse in the distance.
 It was weather-beaten.
-He was nearsighted and needed spectacles but saw well enough a few feet past his nose.
+He was farsighted but saw well enough so long as it was a few feet past his nose.
 He made good use of his nose and ears for everything closer.
 They walked past a house where it was wash day.
 Behind the house was a field of sunlit rapeseed.
 A woman was raising water from a well with a bucket and washing clothes on a washboard with home-made laundry soap.
-She pressed what clothes needed to pressed using an iron she heated on her kitchen stove.
+She pressed what clothes needed to be pressed using an iron she heated on her kitchen stove.
 Snapper didn’t own or wear clothes and thought it was a lot of bother.

-A traveling tailor was walking up the path to another house.
+A traveling tailor was walking up the path to a nearby house.
 He was going to stay for several days, maybe even a week, making wool coats for everybody.
-The lady of the house had already spun dyed and woven the cloth.
+The lady of the house had already spun, dyed, and woven the cloth.
 What Snapper didn’t know was winters on the island were long and cold.
 He was going to find out soon enough.
-When he did, he was every single day going to sniff out wool so he could curl up into it.
+When he did, he was every day going to sniff out wool so he could curl up into it.

 When they got to North Rustico there was still plenty of daylight left in the day.
-Snapper ran behind the boarding house where Bill Murphy was staying and started pawing at a beetle.
+Snapper ran behind the boarding house where Kieran was staying and started pawing at a beetle.
 He batted it one way and another way.
 The beetle looked for a tree to scurry up.
 The only beetles Snapper never messed with were lady bugs.
-He liked the way they went about their business and took lessons as they hunted for aphids.
+He liked the way they went about their business as they hunted for aphids.
 They were deadly killers of the pests.
+Snapper never killed lady bugs.
+It would have brought bad luck.
+Everybody knew that.

-Snapper slept at the foot of Bill Murphy’s bed that night.
-He made himself small and pressed himself against the man’s feet.
-The Irishman wasn’t a tosser and turner, which suited the cat.
+Snapper slept on Kieran’s bed that night.
+He made himself small and pressed himself into the man’s ribs.
+The Irishman didn’t toss and turn, which suited the kitten.
 He didn’t have to catnap with one eye open, ready to jump at any minute.
-He slept better that night than he had in many days and nights.
+He slept better that night than he had in many nights.
+By the morning he had forgotten all about Tom Spate.

 Ed Staskus posts monthly on 147 Stanley Street at http://www.147stanleystreet.com, Made in Cleveland at http://www.clevelandohiodaybook.com, Atlantic Canada at http://www.redroadpei.com, and Lithuanian Journal at http://www.lithuanianjournal.com.
 To get the site’s monthly feature in your in-box click on “Follow.”